Skip Navigation

 Summary

-Association of Premarital Screening Intention Among Young Adults with Higher Education in Indonesia: A Cross-Sectional Study
+Factors Associated With Premarital Screening Intention Among Young Adults With Higher Education in Indonesia: A Cross Sectional Study

 Yuli Amran, Tsaniya Nurul Fasya, Hilda Salamah